 Seared duck breast was always a special treat when I was a kid.
 It also happened to be my dad’s favorite food, so it was a treat we had quite often—although me and my brother had to fight my dad to get a taste.
 I’ve heard that when he was young, my dad ate whole roasted ducks by himself and I’m not surprised.
 Duck is delicious, especially when it has extra crisp skin and is served with maple bourbon sauce and honey Sriracha carrots.–Stephanie Le

-LC What Folks Are Saying About This Recipe Note
+LC What Folks Are Saying About This Duck Breast with Maple Bourbon Sauce Recipe Note

 “Sophisticated, beautiful to look at, and certainly delicious.”
 “Sweet, spicy, robust.”
 “Definitely a keeper!”
 That’s what folks are saying about this pan seared duck breast recipe.

 For the Sriracha carrots

-- 4 cups chopped carrots (about 5 carrots or 1 1/2 pounds)
+- 4 cups chopped carrots (about 5 carrots)

-- 1 tablespoon (1/2 ounce) unsalted butter
+- 1 tablespoon unsalted butter

-- 2 teaspoons (10 milliliters) honey
+- 2 teaspoons honey

 For the duck and maple bourbon sauce

 - Sea salt and freshly ground black pepper